Hammersmith Is Out: Production

 The casting of Burton and Taylor was announced in January 1971.

-Elizabeth Taylor wanted Robert Redford to play the other male lead but he turned down the role.
+Elizabeth Taylor wanted Robert Redford to play the other male lead, but he turned down the role.
 Burton watched Butch Cassidy and the Sundance Kid and wrote in his diary that he felt Redford was "disappointingly ordinary and Newman is much more impressive.
 It is just as well that he has turned down Hammersmith as he has a quality of dullness and I can see quite easily why he has taken so long to become a star.
 I think he would have ruined our film simply because he seems so sluggish and certainly doesn't suggest for a second the kind of demonic idiot-ness that Billy Breedlove must have."
 The following night they watched The Landlord to see Beau Bridges, another candidate for the role.
 Burton said the actor was "nice and sloppy a la Dustin Hoffman but taller and just as plain.
 He won't do for our film – he's too young and too undynamic."

-In February 1971 Beau Bridges joined the cast.
+In February 1971, Beau Bridges joined the cast.

 Ustinov called it "a variation of the Faust legend" where "the story offers a convenient structure for social comment.
 There are, I'm afraid, people, corporations, that 'kill', so often and so regularly that they transcend the possibility of either suspicion or penalty."

+The principal photography was done in May and June 1971.
 Ustinov admitted before filming he was worried Bridges "might be a bit immature and a little light for the part.
 But we needn't have worried."